Plan A Field Trip

 How many students can we bring?

 There is a maximum number of students for each specific program.
-Click here to learn more.
+Visit the Country Music Hall of Fame and Museum School Programs page to learn more.

 Where should the bus driver park?

-Buses are able to drop off students in front of the building on Demonbreun St. After dropping off, bus parking is available at Nissan Stadium, in Lot R. For Historic RCA Studio B parking information, please contact the email@example.com.
+Buses are able to drop off students in front of the building on Demonbreun Street.
+After dropping off, bus parking is available at Nissan Stadium, in Lot R. For Historic RCA Studio B parking information, please contact firstname.lastname@example.org.

 Where should cars park?